anishasr/plp_lab5/README.md

 ```

 **2) Does your language have standard methods for functions that serve a similar purpose across all objects?
 For example, toString() in Java and __str__ in Python allow information about the objects to be printed.
 Are there similar functions in your language?**
-<br><br>No, C does not have built-in standard methods such as toString() and __str__.
+<br>No, C does not have built-in standard methods such as toString() and __str__.
 The user would have to define a function with a name of their choice that prints the values of the structure's attributes.

 **3) How does inheritance work (if it does)?
 Does your language support multiple inheritance?**
-<br><br>C does not provide built-in inheritance apabilities.Some inheritance capabilities can be achieved by declaring an instance of a parent structure in a child structure.
+<br>C does not provide built-in inheritance apabilities.Some inheritance capabilities can be achieved by declaring an instance of a parent structure in a child structure.
 An instance of the child structure can then set attributes of the parent structure and call functions that modify or utilize the parent structure's attributes.

 #### Code Example
  ```c